openedx/edx-documentation/en_us/release_notes/source/2016/index.rst

 edX Release Notes 2016
 ####################################

-The following pages describe what is new in 2016.
+The following pages summarize what is new in 2016.

 .. toctree::